-Honeybee colonies are bioindicators of environmental contamination in the area, since they get coated in everything that there is in the environment, including pollutants, and they end up taking it all back to their beehives.
+Honeybee colonies are bioindicators of environmental pollution in the area, since they get coated in everything that there is in the environment, including pollutants, and they end up taking it all back to their beehives.
 Bees sample a significant range of spaces, because they have a wide flight range, becoming covered with whatever build-up is in the air, water, and the ground, as well as on trees and flowers.

 In addition, when they reach the hive, they also transport nectar they have collected, which passes to the other bees and spreads throughout the hive.
 However, the use of hives to understand the state of environmental contamination involves capturing bees and extracting what they have ingested and transported on the surface of their bodies.
 Also, sampling can be done with larvae, pollen reserves, and honey.
 All of this is tedious and, at times, detrimental to the hive.